 1. Find Neutral Spine

-Create ways to remind yourself to do posture checks throughout the day, such as sitting an alarm to alert you hourly, or posting reminders on your computer or smartphone.
+Create ways to remind yourself to do posture checks throughout the day, such as setting an alarm to alert you hourly or posting reminders on your computer or smartphone.

 3. Vary Your Position